curioswitch/go-build/RATIONALE.md

 ordering and grouping, something the Go standard goimports [cannot do](https://github.com/golang/go/issues/20818).
 Both gci and gosimports are great tools for this, and we choose gci because it is also integrated with golangci-lint, making it simpler to verify in CI.

+## Use prettier (via wasilibs)

+There are tools in Go for formatting [markdown](https://github.com/shurcooL/markdownfmt) or [yaml](https://github.com/google/yamlfmt).
+While it would be convenient to `go run` them without worrying about Wasm, the experience isn't ideal because IDE integrations will generally require global tool installation, adding onboarding steps to developers.

+Prettier has extensive IDE integration, notably extensions such as VSCode bundle it and will run out-of-the-box without developer setup.
+We prioritize this ease-of-onboarding with the tradeoff that performance will be worse using the Wasm version with `go run`.
+Generally, there aren't enough YAML or Markdown files in a repo for it to be a huge issue.